Green and ESG bonds: what’s behind their rise?

 How do we measure, assess and analyse the credentials or structure of a green or social bond, and ensure proceeds are being used in the right way?

-It is important to assess the overall culture, strategy and direction of any green or social bond issuers.
+For us it is important to also assess the overall culture, strategy and direction of any green or social bond issuers.
 You can then think of the ESG bond as a way of enforcing financial as well as management commitment.
-We look at various company metrics and use of proceeds, including carbon intensity reduction and avoided carbon emissions, or hospital beds and social/healthcare facilities created, the number of students helped.
+Our team of credit-cum-ESG analysts and portfolio managers look at various company metrics and use of proceeds, including carbon intensity reduction and avoided carbon emissions, or hospital beds and social/healthcare facilities created, the number of students helped.
 Ideally the proceeds are focused on new development but with some allowance for a lookback period (maximum of three years).

 In addition to quantitative and qualitative annual reporting on the ESG bond itself, sustainability reports and increasingly the Task Force on Climate-related Financial Disclosures (TCFD) reporting, as well as supplement while financial reporting as well as regular issuers meetings and sector specific ESG analysis are highlights.

 What is your view on more prescriptive measures, such as segregated accounts for ESG bond proceeds?

 I think those types of measures represent the ideal, but are not always realistic or practical, and they are not essential.
 Of equally, if not greater importance is the greenness or the positive social impact of the use of proceeds, which is best monitored through engagement.

 A separate account might tick a box for auditors, but it can be onerous, creating admin.
 It’s more important that the ESG bond is not just a one time venture, it should be part of adoption of a greener or more socially-minded orientation, and activities consistent with this on a larger scale.

 Do you think there are any specific rules that would be useful to apply, for example should it be possible for the ESG certification to be revoked retrospectively?